 When it comes to nonalcoholic spirits, the drinks industry has come a long way in the last ten years.
-Back then, non-imbibers were relegated to sodas, juices, and sparkling waters.
-In 2014 Seedlip began offering up a spirit-adjacent alternative and now, we have a full rainbow of booze-free options, from rums and whiskeys to tequilas and aperitivos.
+As recently as a decade ago, non-imbibers were relegated to sodas, juices, and sparkling waters.
+In 2014, however, a company called Seedlip began offering up a spirit-adjacent alternative, and consumers now have a full rainbow of booze-free options, from rums and whiskeys to tequilas and aperitivos.

-But not all are created equally.
+But not all n/a spirits are created equal.
 “The best nonalcoholic spirits have good balance, that can stand up to being mixed, and that deliver more than just a flavored water experience,” describes Lynnette Marrero, the co-founder of Speed Rack and bar director of Llama Inn and Llama San.
 “I think of it like food.
 You have to hit more receptors when alcohol is not included.”

-Here are the best nonalcoholic spirits that hit those notes.
+Here are the best nonalcoholic spirits that hit those crucial notes of flavor and balance.

 There’s a reason Seedlip is a household name when it comes to nonalcoholic spirits.
 Its neutral profile and excellent mixability make it an easy reach for making nonalcoholic cocktails.